 Detailed file information can be aggregated for all isofiles using the

-iso_get_file_info() function which supports the full select syntax of the dplyr package to specify which fields are of interest (by default, all file information is retrieved).
+iso_get_file_info() function which supports the full select syntax of the dplyr package to specify which columns are of interest (by default, all file information is retrieved).
+Additionally, file information from different file formats can be renamed to the same column name for easy of downstream processing.
 The following provides a few examples for how this can be used (the names of the interesting info columns may vary between different file formats):

 Additionally, some IRMS data files contain resistor information that are useful for downstream calculations (see e.g. section on signal conversion later in this vignette):